bluestmind/Doggodaily/deployment/README.md

-# NavidDoggy DigitalOcean Deployment Guide
+# Doggodaily DigitalOcean Deployment Guide

-This guide will help you deploy NavidDoggy to a DigitalOcean Ubuntu droplet.
+This guide will help you deploy Doggodailygy to a DigitalOcean Ubuntu droplet.

 ## Prerequisites